 - "Gawker Founder Nick Denton to Leave Bankruptcy," The Wall Street Journal.

-Partner Daniel H Tabak is leading the team representing Hulk Hogan in the bankruptcy case against Gawker and Nick Denton.
-Media coverage continues with the following:
+Daniel H Tabak is leading the team representing Hulk Hogan in the bankruptcy case against Gawker and Nick Denton.
+The following news outlets provided coverage:

 In this C&G Client Alert, Daniel H Tabak, Randall W Bryer and Christine M Jordan explore the background of the amendment and the recent case law interpreting the revised Bankruptcy Code section.
 The authors conclude with practical advice for defendants amid the continued uncertainty.